 While gaming has become more popular in mainstream society, there are still those who see gamers as pasty overweight guys who live in their parent’s basement.
-It’s a stereotype that is slowly disappearing, especially when you consider that one of Hollywood’s most famous actions stars is actually a total gaming geek.
+It’s a stereotype that is slowly disappearing, especially when you consider that one of Hollywood’s most famous action stars is actually a total gaming geek.
 Vin Diesel has on many occasions expressed his love for the tabletop roleplaying game Dungeons and Dragons, but did you know he has also been involved in the video gaming industry?

-After becoming frustrated with the well-known fact that there just weren’t any good video games based on movie properties, Diesel decided to found Tigon Studios to help change this.
+After becoming frustrated with the well-known fact that there just weren’t any good video games based on movie properties, Diesel decided to start Tigon Studios to help change this.
 The studio’s first game, The Chronicles of Riddick: Escape from Butcher Bay, is still seen today as one of the best adaptations of a film property.